-One of Eliot's favorites, these 100% silk pillowcases promise to help prevent aging and overnight creases in hair, according to the brand's website.
+One of Eliot's favorites, these 100 percent silk pillowcases promise to help prevent aging and overnight creases in hair.

 “They’re reasonably priced and they’re so smooth and soft.
 They come in a wide range of colors and feel just as luxurious as a $200 silk pillowcase,” said Eliot.

-Another inexpensive option is this 100% pure mulberry slip silk pillowcase.
+Another inexpensive option is this 100 percent pure mulberry slip silk pillowcase.
 With two sides of pure mulberry silk and a color to match every room, this pillow is the perfect solution for any budget-friendly beauty guru.

 A more affordable find Pearl suggests is this Spasilk pillowcase.
-These pillowcases, made of 100% pure charmeuse silk, come in many colors — including light blue, sage and leopard.
+These pillowcases, made of 100 percent pure charmeuse silk, come in many colors — including light blue, sage and leopard.

 If you’re not a fan of hand-washing, these pillowcases are durable enough to go into the washing machine on the delicate setting.
 However, Spasilk suggests air-drying them to prevent excessive heat damage to the silk in the dryer.

 One option Pearl suggests that's great for both your skin and hair is the Night Pillow.
-The memory foam pillow is covered with a mix of 95% mulberry silk and 5% spandex for added flexibility and durability.
+The memory foam pillow is covered with a mix of 95 percent mulberry silk and 5 percent spandex for added flexibility and durability.